THE PARTING WORDS OF CHRIST JESUS

 …looking for the blessed hope and glorious appearing of our great God and Savior Jesus Christ…

 ...Now, I John am the one who heard and saw these things.
 This is his testimony to the things we have read.
 He wants us to know that what he has shared with us is his eyewitness account.
-Then, he says,
+Then he tells us,

 …I fell down to worship before the feet of the angel who showed me these things.
-My, how powerfully all these things moved the Apostle John.
+My, how all these things moved the Apostle John.
 He was overcome by them.
-And frankly, he is telling on himself here.
-He shares with us that he repeated the same mistake he made back in 19:10 ... once again falling down to worship at the feet of an angel!
-Just as before, however, the angel wanted nothing to do with this.
+Frankly, he is telling on himself.
+He is sharing with us that he repeated the same mistake he made back in 19:10 ... once again, falling down at the feet of an angel!
+But, just as before, the angel wanted nothing to do with it.
 He immediately replied, I am your fellow servant, and of your brethren the prophets, and of those who keep the words of this book.
 Worship God.

 May we stop and think about this for a moment.
 Do we worship God?
 I mean do we really worship him?
 When there is an opportune moment … maybe while driving our car or some other occasion presents itself, do we lift up our hearts to him and tell him how much we love him and how wonderful he is?
 Do we ever get on our knees or lift up our hands or sing to him?
 When we awake in the night, do we think about him and find that we are glad because he is there and, in those quiet moments, we can bask in the wonder of his presence and worship him without distraction or interruption?
 David knew the joy of such moments.
 He said,